The following are our terms for Press Release Content specifically. Please read our full terms and conditions.

 - Links to websites should not require a login, they must be available for public viewing

-- Any content in a press release which is plagiarised in any way without clear disclosure of authorship will not be verified for publishing on Newsmaker
+- Any content in a press release which is identified as plagiarised in any way without clear disclosure of authorship will not be verified for publishing on Newsmaker

 - You must have rights to include any images you choose to support your press release and the images must be appropriate to the text